Suffolk County is continuing its mosquito spraying efforts, weather permitting, with treatments Wednesday and Thursday in selected areas.

 To date this year in Suffolk, 125 mosquito samples have tested positive for the virus.
 A Babylon Town resident, who has since recovered, was the first person on Long Island this year to contract the West Nile virus, Suffolk County health officials said, with another case under review.

-Chances of experiencing medical problems because of the applications are low, health officials said, but residents may want to avoid exposure, with children and pregnant women especially advised to stay indoors during the treatment and for 30 minutes after.
+As for the spraying, health officials said chances of experiencing medical problems were low but that residents may want to avoid exposure, with children and pregnant women especially advised to stay indoors during the treatment and for 30 minutes after.

-More information is available through the Suffolk County Division of Vector Control at 631-852-4270, the county's spraying information hotline at 631-852-4939 or by checking the "vector control" section of the health department's website at suffolkcountyny.gov/health.
+To learn more, call the Suffolk County Division of Vector Control at 631-852-4270, the county's spraying information hotline at 631-852-4939 or check the "vector control" section of the health department's website at suffolkcountyny.gov/health.